 We love the let's read and find out book series.
 They have several stages for different ages, but there is so much info in the books paired with bright, colorful pictures.
 Here is how we turned the book Dolphin Talk into a whole unit on dolphins.

-I have got two kids dolphin crafts along with a printable I created and a bunch of other resources we used!
+I have got two kids' dolphin crafts along with a printable I created and a bunch of other resources we used!

 Dolphin Paper Plate Puppet Craft

 Puppets are a fun way for kids to act out the stories they read or to interact with others.
 This paper plate dolphin craft for kids is a simple way to learn about dolphins while having fun.
-You only need a few common crafting supplies, and when you are done kids can use their puppet in so many ways.
+You only need a few common crafting supplies, and when you are done kids can use their puppets in so many ways.

 Blue craft paint